 Innovator Visa Solicitors In London

-What makes a start-up or innovator visa business idea innovative?
+• What makes an innovator visa business idea innovative?

 Prospective applicants often query what the relevant threshold for innovation is in order to meet the requirements.
 There are varying definitions according to the Immigration Rules: